divio/djangocms-boilerplate-webpack/docs/general/basic_usage.rst

 Basic usage
 ###########

-Once installed in an Aldryn or django CMS project, Aldryn Boilerplate Bootstrap 3 is ready to use.
+Once installed in a Divio Cloud or django CMS project, django CMS Boilerplate Webpack is ready to use.

 ===============